m-jahn/cell-economy-models/README.md

 ### Objective function

 The objective function of the model is a variable similar to other variables that are optimized by the solver.
-However, when solving the model the prime target of the algorithm is to maximize this variable, here the specific growth rate μ.
+However, when solving the model the prime target of the algorithm is to maximize this variable, here the specific growth rate *μ*.

 ### Solving the model